 The EU Regulates Medical Laboratories – Are Laboratory Developed Tests Still Allowed?

-This article will help you ensure that you will still be able to offer laboratory developed tests (LDTs) after May 26, 2022 and will explain the three options open to you for avoiding legal disputes.
+This article will help you ensure that you will still be able to offer in-house IVD (also called laboratory developed tests, LDTs) under the IVDR and will explain the three options open to you avoiding legal disputes.

 Most of these requirements are not new, but the additional requirements mean that you, as a medical laboratory, are no longer allowed to offer certain LDTs.
-For example, this is the case if a manufacturer offers a comparable CE-IVD device on the EU market.
+For example, this can be the case if a manufacturer offers a comparable CE-IVD device on the EU market.

 What this means for you and how to avoid this problem will be explained later in this article.
 But first let us address the basics.